nostrocket/nostr-jsonl-tools/README.md

 # Nostr Follow Graph

-This Go script parses Nostr events from a JSONL file and builds a recursive graph of followers starting from a specified pubkey.
+This Go project provides tools for working with Nostr events, extracting pubkeys, and building follow graphs from JSONL files.

 ## Project Structure

 ```
 .
 ├── cmd/
-│   ├── follow-graph/     # Main command-line tool for building follow graphs
+│   ├── follow-graph/     # Tool for building follow graphs
+│   ├── extract-pubkeys/  # Tool for extracting all pubkeys from events
 │   └── dedup/            # Tool for deduplicating pubkey lists
 ├── pkg/
 │   └── nostr/            # Core functionality for Nostr follow graph